paleobot/pbot-static/HowTo/LandingPage.md

 Here is a [guidance document](PublishedData.md) for entering published data and PBot Pro Tips

+# A Brief Overview of the PBot Architecture
+PBot utilizes a graph database that consists of nodes and relationships.
+Each data entry form corresponds to a data object called a **“node”** in the PBot database.
+Nodes store the data entered into each field on a form as properties of the node.
+Defined relationships between nodes enable information to flow between nodes.
+The conceptual diagram below shows the full PBot architecture, with nodes as circles and relationships as arrows.

 # PBot Data Entry Workflow
 To begin data entry, first enter the PBot Workbench (login required).
 Next, use the menu on the left side of the screen to select a node type.
 A data entry form will now be visible.
 At the top of the data entry form, you can see buttons to create (plus sign), edit (pencil icon), or delete (minus sign) a node.